 1992: The first endogenous cannabinoid was found by Raphael Mechoulam and researchers at NIMH, and they called it anandamide.
 Endogenous cannabinoids (endocannabinoids) are cannabinoids produced by our own body.
 They discovered that anandamide attaches to the same receptor THC does, the CB1 receptor.
 Anandamide got its name from the sanskrit word, “Ananda”, which means bliss.

-1993: The second cannabinoid receptor was found, and these CB2 receptors are predominantly located in the nervous systems as well as the immune system.
+1993: The second cannabinoid receptor was found — these CB2 receptors are predominantly located in the nervous systems as well as the immune system.

-1995: The second endogenous cannabinoid was discovered by Raphael Mechoulam’s group, and they named it 2-Arachidonoylglycerol.
+1995: The second endogenous cannabinoid was discovered by Raphael Mechoulam’s team, and they named it 2-Arachidonoylglycerol.
 They discovered that 2-AG binds to both CB1 and CB2 receptors.

-With these important discoveries, scientists were able to trace THC’s metabolic pathways and found an entirely new system that plays a major physiological role in the body.
+With these discoveries, scientists were able to trace THC’s metabolic pathways and find an entirely new system that plays a major physiological role in the body.
 They called this system the endocannabinoid system.

 What is the endocannabinoid system?